 Introduce a New Model

-ESP-VISION runs ESP-DL .espdl models through the espdl – Model Inference module.
-Models are not built into the firmware; they live on board storage and are loaded at runtime.
+ESP-VISION supports two model runtime paths: ESP-DL .espdl models use the espdl – Model Inference module, and TensorFlow Lite .tflite models use the tflite – Model Inference module.
+Model files are not built into the firmware; they live on board storage and are loaded at runtime.
 This guide adds a new model and runs it.

 1. Obtain or Convert the Model

-Keep the directory layout under models/ in the repository when adding shared assets, mirroring models/espdet/.
+Keep the directory layout under models/ in the repository when adding shared assets, mirroring models/espdet/ and models/tflite/.

 2. Copy the Model to Board Storage

-Place the .espdl file on storage the firmware can read, such as /sdcard or /flash:
+Place the .espdl or .tflite file on storage the firmware can read, such as /sdcard or /flash:

 SD card: copy the file onto the card, which mounts at